-Pasta Milanese is a classic St. Joseph day dish in Italy, the recipe of which varies from region to region and family to family.
+Pasta Milanese is a classic St. Joseph's day dish in Sicilian, the recipe of which varies from region to region and family to family.
 Even this Di Piazza family recipe has evolved over time but, one thing that’s never changed is the classic St. Joseph Sawdust!

 Prep Time: 10 min.

 1/2 large white onion, finely diced

 Ortiz Sardines in oil (about 8 ounces total, depending on how much you like sardines)

 Garlic (1 clove of garlic per person, added to taste) minced